(I may earn a small commission from the products mentioned in this post.)

 Prepare the bathroom and toilet area.
 Remove any throw rugs, scales, cleaning products, and decorations that clog up the area.

 As I mentioned in earlier articles, choose a bathroom that is close to your bed and to the chair you will be spending most of your time in.
 If you have multiple bathrooms pick the bathroom that is the widest.

 I have two bathrooms.
 The toilet near my bedroom is small and narrow and only contains a toilet.
 It was hard to get in and out of with my walker and it was too narrow for me to be comfortable sitting on the toilet.

 - Consider installing handrails before TKR.
 A raised toilet seat might be something else to consider.
 I have extremely low toilets and they were difficult to get on and off of.
 If I were to have TKR on my other knee I would invest in a raised portable toilet seat.
 If you are a senior citizen the rails and the raised toilet seat might be a good long-term investment, as you grow older (also read about raised toilet seats and more things you need after TKR).

-- Have a walking pole or a cane next to the toilet seat.
-I used a walking stick and the sink counter for stability to get on and off the toilet seat during the first few weeks post surgery.
+- Have a hiking pole or a cane next to the toilet seat.
+I used a hiking stick and the sink counter for stability to get on and off the toilet seat during the first few weeks post-surgery.